dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      Returns the preferred width of *space-req*.
 This is the value of the ``width:`` init-keyword that was passed when the object was created.

-   See also
+   :seealso:

      - :gf:`space-requirement-max-width`
      - :gf:`space-requirement-min-width`

 .. class:: <stack-layout>
    :open: